andres-garcia-alves/game-super-mario-net/README.md

 # SuperMarioNet

-A Super Mario Bros clon, developed in VB.NET/GDI+
+A 'Super Mario Bros' (NES) clon, developed in VB.NET & GDI+

 This is the first public release of this proyect.
 There are some bugs with collision detection, wich I hope to solve in next release.